miyakawataku/fluent-plugin-nsca/README.md

 * "monitor" server (192.168.42.210) which runs Nagios and NSCA.

-You want to be notified when Apache responds too many server errors, for example 100 errors per minute.
+You want to be notified when Apache responds too many server errors, for example 50 errors per minute as WARNING, and 100 errors per minute as CRITICAL.

 ### Nagios configuration on "monitor" server